Automation and Technology in the Histology Laboratory (Online CE Course)

 Additional Information

-Author information: Joelle Weaver MAOM, HTL(ASCP), QIHC is a certified histotechnologist HTL from the American Society for Clinical Pathology (ASCP) with experience in clinical, research, and reference histopathology.
+Author Information: Joelle Weaver MAOM, HTL(ASCP), QIHC is a certified histotechnologist (HTL) with experience in clinical, research, and reference histopathology.
 She has received qualification from the ASCP in immunohistochemistry and is a local ASCP representative for the Nashville, Tennessee area.
-Joelle's bachelor's degree was received from Bowling Green State University in Bowling Green, Ohio and her master's degree was awarded from Bluffton University in Bluffton, Ohio.
-She is also a graduate of a NAACLS accredited Histotechnology Program.
-Positions held include education coordinator, lead instructor, and program director of a NAACLS accredited HT certification training program.
+Her bachelor's degree was received from Bowling Green State University in Bowling Green, Ohio and her master's degree was awarded from Bluffton University in Bluffton, Ohio.
+Positions held include education coordinator, lead instructor, and program director of a NAACLS-accredited HT certification training program.

-Course description: Histological testing has historically been carried out using long-established manual work processes that have remained relatively unchanged for over the last one hundred years.
+Course Description: Histological testing has historically been carried out using long-established manual work processes that have remained relatively unchanged over the last one hundred years.
 As medicine progresses into the era of personalized medicine, histology is responding by moving toward more complex testing such as prognostic immunohistochemistry (IHC) and molecular pathology.
-In addition, factors such as the demand for reduced turnaround times and staffing shortages have also driven the increased adoption of automation and technology into the histology laboratory.
+In addition, factors such as the demand for reduced turnaround times and staffing shortages have also driven the increased adoption of automation and technology in the histology laboratory.

 DSCF0159